Make this Berry French Toast Casserole for your weekend brunch!

 Yes!
 Substitute fresh berries with frozen berries if fresh berries are not available.

 Keep in the refrigerator in an airtight container for a few days.
 Store maple syrup separately.
 When ready to serve, heat in microwave and serve with maple syrup.
+This recipe actually heats up in the microwave really well!

 Other breakfast dreams…